Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State Performance Insights

+- Michigan State has won the turnover battle by 2.1 turnovers per game, committing 10.5 (74th in college basketball play) while forcing 12.6 (139th in college basketball).

-- The Spartans average 76.4 points per game (143rd in college basketball) while allowing 63.7 per contest (35th in college basketball).
-They have a +153 scoring differential overall and outscore opponents by 12.7 points per game.
+- The Sycamores put up 88.2 points per game (ninth in college basketball) while allowing 70.8 per contest (178th in college basketball).
+They have a +208 scoring differential and outscore opponents by 17.4 points per game.

-- Michigan State prevails in the rebound battle by an average of two boards.
-It is grabbing 37 rebounds per game (167th in college basketball) compared to its opponents' 35 per contest.
+- Indiana State wins the rebound battle by an average of 1.7 boards.
+It grabs 34.7 rebounds per game (257th in college basketball) compared to its opponents' 33.0.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.